 While it is not the intention of the Sub-Investment Manager to hold assets outside of those outlined herein, a situation may arise where, beyond the control of the Sub-Investment Manager, the Fund is provided with an asset instead of a dividend or other form of return, by an investee company or issuer, that does not form part of the assets outlined above.
+Such asset types may include but are not limited to for example debt securities such as debentures.
 Where such a scenario arises, any decision by the Sub-Investment Manager to hold or dispose of such asset in respect of the Fund shall be made, bearing in mind the best interests of the Shareholders.